Omni-guides/Wabbajack-Modlist-Linux/README.md

 ![image](https://user-images.githubusercontent.com/110171124/181570341-34ec4a80-94c3-4b8f-b639-4e010a2366ad.png)

 With that mod unclicked, click the Play button and wait.
 This took quite a bit of time on my laptop.
 So much so that I thought it had crashed and started killing processes etc. But just wait.
 It took my system a full 2 minutes for the Skyrim window to appear, and then another 30-40 seconds for the main menu choices to appear.
 Once it had loaded though, performance was good in the menus, and in-game performance will depend on your system specs and modlist chosen.
+Once the game has started, please follow any additional steps that the wiki for your chosen modlist asks you to carry out, in terms of mod configuration etc from inside the game.

-As I stated above in the disclaimer, I have no visibility of longer term stability, so, maybe save often, and make backups of your savegames, just in case ;)
+As I stated above in the disclaimer, I have no visibility of longer term stability, so, maybe save often, and make backups of your savegames, just in case ;) Once the

 ![image](https://user-images.githubusercontent.com/110171124/181572624-22e6e74c-6117-4a90-88a7-fc6ed5683a06.png)